 Complaint Procedures for Prejudicial Evaluations

-If a faculty member concludes that comments in the student evaluation data point to the presence of prejudicial evaluations, he or she has the right to request the actual copies of the evaluations (not the summary statistics).
+If a faculty member concludes that comments in the student evaluation data point to the presence of prejudicial evaluations, they have the right to request the actual copies of the evaluations (not the summary statistics).
 “Prejudicial” as defined by the E.E.O.C. refers to language and actions “based on stereotypes or assumptions about the abilities, traits, or performance of individuals of a certain sex, race, age, religion, or ethnic group, or individuals with disabilities.”
 Following receipt of the evaluations, the faculty member may ask for a meeting with the department chair and the chair of the personnel committee.
 If review of the evaluation comments concludes that the evaluations are prejudicial, those evaluation sheets will be removed from the completed forms and the statistics must then be recalculated using the remaining evaluations.
 If the issue remains unresolved after this meeting, the faculty member may then appeal to the Dean.
 If this does not lead to resolution of the complaint, the next step is to bring the appeal to the Faculty Appeals committee.
 These strategies for recourse are necessary and important given the role of student evaluation data in making decisions determining reappointment, tenure, promotion and merit awards.

 Faculty Evaluation Procedures